(An updated post on this subject appeared on Jan. 21, 2014)

 Q: I’m bothered when I hear young people use the expression “not that big of a deal.”
 My experience is that the word “of” is unnecessary in this expression and similar ones.
 Am I wrong?

 A: No, you’re right to be bothered.
 The expression is unnecessarily redundant.
-The “of” is not an intensifier here and adds no particular emphasis or color.
+The unneeded “of” is not an intensifier here and adds no particular emphasis or color.

-The correct phrase is “not that big a deal.”
+The accepted phrase is “not that big a deal.”
 (Similar usages would be “not that bad a storm,” “not too old an athlete,” “not so evil an empire,” and “not so good a movie.”)

 Perhaps the confusion arises because of phrases like “a hell of a storm” and “a whale of a good time” and “a monster of a party.”